FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_internalCA.md

 Optionally, you can also import an external certificate.
 Make sure the certificate is valid and configured to validate certificates before you import it.
 The CA attribute in the X509v3 extension section of the certificate must be true.

 1. On the *Generate CA* page, click **Import CA**.
-    <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> displays *Import Certificate* page.
+    {{< SecureTransport/componentshortname >}} displays *Import Certificate* page.
 2. Type a password in the field provided.
 The password is required.
-    If the CA certificate requires a pass phrase, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses this password.
-If the certificate does not require a pass phrase, the password is ignored. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> also uses this password to encrypt the CA private key in the keystore stored in the database and file system.
+    If the CA certificate requires a pass phrase, {{< SecureTransport/componentshortname >}} uses this password.
+If the certificate does not require a pass phrase, the password is ignored. {{< SecureTransport/componentshortname >}} also uses this password to encrypt the CA private key in the keystore stored in the database and file system.
 3. Specify the certificate by typing the path to the PKCS#12 (`.p12`) file in the field or by browsing to the file.
 4. Click **Import**.
-    <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> reports if the import was successful.
+    {{< SecureTransport/componentshortname >}} reports if the import was successful.

-Now, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses the imported certificate as the internal CA and signs all certificates generated using that CA. To make sure that a remote host accepts those certificates, add the certificate for this CA to the list of trusted certificates on that host.
+Now, {{< SecureTransport/componentshortname  >}} uses the imported certificate as the internal CA and signs all certificates generated using that CA. To make sure that a remote host accepts those certificates, add the certificate for this CA to the list of trusted certificates on that host.
 To export the certificate for import on another system, see <a href="#Export" class="MCXref xref">Export the internal CA</a>.

-Generating or importing an internal CA does not automatically invalidate the certificate issued by the previous CA. When you generate or import an internal CA, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> adds the certificate to the Trusted CAs list under alias `ca`.
+Generating or importing an internal CA does not automatically invalidate the certificate issued by the previous CA. When you generate or import an internal CA, {{< SecureTransport/componentshortname  >}} adds the certificate to the Trusted CAs list under alias `ca`.
 The previous internal CA certificate is still in the Trusted CAs list under an alias of the form `ca-old-<serialNumber>`, where `<serialNumber>` is the value of the certificate serialNumber field.
 When you do not want to accept certificates issued by the old internal CA, you can delete the `ca-old-<serialNumber>` aliases from the Trusted CAs list.
 For detail, see <a href="../t_st_trustedcas#Delete" class="MCXref xref">Delete a trusted CA certificate</a>.

 Once the internal CA is imported, all certificates generated from that point on are signed by the new internal CA. Unless the new internal CA is added to the list of trusted certificates on the remote host, the host might reject the new certificates.
 An internal CA can be exported into a file that in turn can be used to add the CA to the list of trusted CAs.

-After you import a certificate authority, you might need to update the `CertificateStores.CertificateAuthority.serialNo` server configuration parameter. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses this parameter as a serial number and then increments it every time it generates a certificate.
-If the imported CA has been used by another <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server, set the parameter to the value from that server for consistency.
-To propagate the change, restart all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> servers in the cluster.
+After you import a certificate authority, you might need to update the `CertificateStores.CertificateAuthority.serialNo` server configuration parameter. {{< SecureTransport/componentshortname  >}} uses this parameter as a serial number and then increments it every time it generates a certificate.
+If the imported CA has been used by another {{< SecureTransport/componentshortname  >}} server, set the parameter to the value from that server for consistency.
+To propagate the change, restart all {{< SecureTransport/componentshortname  >}} servers in the cluster.

 <span id="Export"></span>